You are listening to the Sean Hannity Radio Show Podcast.

 I actually have friendships in life that are none of the media's business.

-Just frustrates me.
+This frustrates me.

-Anyway, so in the uh runoff yesterday in the 6th district, this was a real test of the destroy Trump election strategy that the Democrats planned to use to recapture the House.
+Anyway, so in the runoff yesterday in the 6th district, this was a real test of the destroy Trump election strategy that the Democrats planned to use to recapture the House.

-And they had all this Hollywood left wing money flying into the district and outside the district.
+And they had all this Hollywood left-wing money flying into the district and outside the district.

 The funniest thing about this race is the guy that's running on the Democratic side, he can't even vote for himself in the race because, oh, he doesn't live in the district.

-And I think it was the Washington Examiner or the free beacon on one of these papers, actually went out there and they showed that it would have been a two-mile walk from this guy's house into the district that he supposedly wants to represent.
+And I think it was the Washington Examiner or the Free Beacon on one of these papers actually went out there and they showed that it would have been a two-mile walk from this guy's house into the district that he supposedly wants to represent.

 That's pretty funny.

-So anyway, they got all this money in and all this free media attention, and the media was all jacked up last night and all hyped up, and they were excited.
+And the media was all jacked up last night and all hyped up and they were excited.

 I didn't bother talking about it.